Mister-Meeseeks/goto/README.md

 ## Motivations

 Tl;dr: Golang's namespace and import system sucks.
 Read on for a defense.
+Skip this section if you're already convinced.

 Go enforces an opinionated structure package organization.
 Unfortunately it's opinions are mostly wrong.
 Golang's build system is rooted in a global workspace.
 To import an external package, you place it in the global workspace and point to its directory tree node.
 This results in several major design flaws.